cloudflare/cloudflare-docs/content/email-security/email-configuration/enhanced-detections/business-email-compromise/_index.md

 ### Using the dashboard

-Using the dashboard, you can add email addresses indivdually or upload a CSV file:
+Using the dashboard, you can add email addresses individually or upload a CSV file:

 1. Log in to the [Area 1 dashboard](https://horizon.area1security.com/).
 2. Go to **Settings** (the gear icon).